Jaygagaga/SIBO/README.md

 ## Datasets
 Datsets for training and evaluations can be downloaded from https://github.com/AGI-Edgerunners/LLM-Adapters.
-We used `math_10k.json` and `commonsense_170k.json` under ft-training_set folder in LLM-Adapters repository.
+We used `math_10k.json` and `commonsense_170k.json` under `ft-training_set` folder in LLM-Adapters repository for finetuning and evaluations.
 Datasets can be replaced in training scripts.

 ## Training(finetune.py)